Remote work. You were either suddenly launched into it because of COVID-19 or you've been doing it for a long time.

 Best: Do all of the above, and also take an extra hour a day for walking, jogging, cycling, yoga, etc. Mix it up.
 Create a long-term goal, use an exercise app, find a plan online.

 There you have it.
-We’re all feeling the impact of the changes as coronavirus becomes more prevalent.
 If you start applying these best practices now, and you’ll definitely feel the difference in your personal adjustment to remote work.
 Celebrate your successes and take time to breathe!

-Meanwhile, there’s a whole technology side too, and if you need help with that or in
+Meanwhile, there’s a whole technology side too.
+If you need help with that or in

 acquiring and implementing tools like free Microsoft Teams collaboration software licenses, we’re just a click away.
 We’ve gotten clients’ remote workers up and running on VPN